AngleProtocol/merkl-docs/merkl-mechanisms/features.md

 ## 🔄 Campaign Reallocation

+As a campaign creator, you can reallocate unclaimed rewards from any recipient address to another address at your discretion.
+This gives you full control over reward distribution, especially when certain addresses cannot claim their rewards.

 Once a campaign has ended, campaign creators can reallocate unclaimed rewards from any recipient to another address at their discretion.
 Campaign creators can also reallocate all unclaimed rewards at once.

 To give users time to claim their rewards, reallocation is only available after a defined window following the campaign's end.
 Currently, this window ranges from 1 day to 7 months post-campaign.